-The abbreviation for an application tier in a Precise environment.
-An AppTier contains one or more instances of the same technology and purpose.
+In J2EE, a metrics that is provided by the application server or by customer code.
+This can include metrics published by the Java Management Extension (JMX) APIs or vendor-specific APIs, such as IBM's instances of the same technology and purpose.
 Application tiers do not necessarily correspond to distinct physical servers: in many cases, the tiers are logical, with one server running multiple AppTiers or one AppTier spans a cluster of servers.
 A Precise environment may contain multiple AppTiers on the same technology.
 For example, you may group J2EE instances (JVMs) into a J2EE Presentation AppTier and a J2EE Business Logic AppTier.
 Segmenting application service time into the contribution of individual application tiers is helpful in identifying the source of performance problems.
+Analyzing the performance application tiers is neighbor in identifying the source of performance problems.
 Analyzing the performance and behavior of each tier separately is crucial for isolating the root causes of performance problems.